UK Child Visa

 UK Child Visa Applications

-If you can meet the requirements, you can apply for a child dependent visa from overseas.
-Once the child is granted the visa, they are generally granted indefinite leave to enter only if they are applying alone.
+If you can meet the requirements, you can apply for a child dependent visa or Indefinite Leave to Enter from overseas.

 Child Visa Requirements & Eligibility

 Child dependent visa requirements can be complex, depending upon the situation of the applicants.
 For an application to be successful, there are a number of general requirements that need to be fulfilled: